Top-degree rational cohomology in the symplectic group of a number ring: Basics

 The intersection of direct summands is again a summand.
 Furthermore, if $U, U'\subseteq M$ are summands and $U\subseteq U'$, then $U$ is a summand of $U'$.

 \begin{lemma} The assignment $U\mapsto U\otimes_{R}K$ defines an isomorphism of posets

-with inverse $V\mapsto V\cap M$. \end{lemma} \begin{proof} That this map defines a bijection is a standard fact, stated in \cite[Lemma 2.4(c)]{Church2019}.
+which for each $k$ restricts to a bijection between the set of rank-$k$ summands and dimension-$k$ subspaces.
+The inverse is given by $V\mapsto V\cap M$ (here, $M$ is included into $M\otimes_R K$ via the identification $M\cong (M\otimes_R R)\subset M\otimes_R K$). \end{lemma} \begin{proof} That this map defines a bijection is a standard fact, stated in \cite[Lemma 2.4(c)]{Church2019}.
 That it preserves the containment relations on summands and subspaces follows immediately from the definitions. \end{proof}